 The museum and the Elisarion pavilion are currently closed for renovation.
+The reopening of Casa Anatta is scheduled on 20th may.
 The small exhibition in Casa Selma, however, is open to visitors.

 Monte Verità was an alternative, vegetarian colony founded at the turn of the 20th century; unlike other similar places around the world, it can still be visited today.
 It retains many interesting remnants of its glorious past, when it gained almost legendary status in Europe and beyond, particularly in the artistic and intellectual milieus of the last century.